Aaron98990/ways-of-the-game/misconduct.md

 - sarcastic clapping
 - throwing (spiking) the ball to the ground [The player should of gotten for protesting the correct foul call by throwing the ball to the ground. ](https://www.youtube.com/watch?v=oaRIL13l-hE)
 - slamming the ground with the hand(s)
-- surrounding a match offical
+- surrounding a match official

+Context matters in all cases: a player slamming the ground since they missed a shot/pass is not dissent.

 <!-- tabs:end -->